 Do you have a standout example of a student who came through the Tayba foundation?

 We have a lot of standout stories, a lot of them can be found on our website.
-One student as I previously mentioned had spent 22 years in prison for a quarter gramme of crack cocaine he got out of prison, started working for Tayba foundation, he then transitioned into a full-time position as a director of one of the largest Islamic centres in southern California.
-That’s a big trust that the community put on his hands, this was a person that I vouched for I said this was a man who was very trustworthy so don’t look at his criminal background and judge him to not be worthy of taking on this position.
+One student, as I previously mentioned, had spent 22 years in prison for a quarter-gram of crack cocaine.
+He got out of prison, started working for Tayba foundation, he then transitioned into a full-time position as a director of one of the largest Islamic centres in southern California.
+That’s a big trust that the community put on his hands, this was a person that I vouched for, I said this was a man who was very trustworthy so don’t look at his criminal background and judge him to not be worthy of taking on this position.
 I recommended him for the position he’s now married to a sister within that community who already had five children previously, so he now has five stepchildren and his own child and he’s taking care of a large family which is a huge commitment.
-He is involved in national projects in regards to the fair sentencing of youth as well as teen mentoring in Mosques.
+He is involved in national projects in regards to the fair sentencing of youth as well as teen mentoring in mosques.
 He is doing a lot of work.

 Because the other thing for us is that there are a lot of Muslims that we allow in the community to operate even though they have committed crimes but just haven’t been caught for it.
-Say for example if somebody is a liquor store owner we look at that as a crime, if somebody is involved in the banking industry for us to be involved in the Riba industry is a crime its just that this society hasn’t deemed alcohol and interest as a crime yet, those people are allowed to work and be a part of our communities.
+Say for example if somebody is a liquor store owner we look at that as a crime, if somebody is involved in the banking industry for us to be involved in the riba (usury) industry is a crime.
+It’s just that this society hasn’t deemed alcohol and interest as a crime, yet those people are allowed to work and be a part of our communities.

 We also have our stories of people who come out of prison and then go back.
 We are learning from both sides we are learning from the successes and also from our students who get back into the drugs, alcohol, womanising and so forth.